pranoy-panda/NITR_Labs/soft_computing_lab/class1/README.md

-# Implementation of a single layer perceptron
+# Implementation of a single layer perceptron (via Logic Gates)

 | Perceptron  |
 | -------------    |